DipKumar0001/OS_Coursework/week3.md

 ### CPU-Intensive (`stress-ng`)
 ![CPU Intensive Resource Usage](images/CPU-intensive.png)

+**How I monitor this:**
+I use a tool called `mpstat` to watch my CPU.
+It shows me exactly how hard each processor core is working.
+If I see one core at 100%, I know the stress test is working.

 ### RAM-Intensive (`memtester`)
 ![RAM Intensive Resource Usage](images/RAM-Intensive.png)

+**How I monitor this:**
+I use `free -h` to see how much memory is being used in total.
+I also watch `vmstat` to see if the system runs out of RAM and starts using the hard drive (swap), which makes everything slow.

 ### I/O-Intensive (`fio`)
 ![IO Intensive Resource Usage](images/I/I/IO-Intensive.png)

+**How I monitor this:**
+I use `iostat` to check the hard drive speed.
+It tells me how much data is being read or written every second.
+High "iowait" numbers mean the CPU is stuck waiting for the disk to finish.

 ### Network-Intensive (`iperf3`)
 ![Network Intensive Resource Usage](images/Network-Intensive.png)

+**How I monitor this:**
+I use `iftop` or `ip` commands to watch network traffic.
+It's like a speedometer for the internet connection, showing exactly how many bits per second are moving in and out.

 ### Server Application (`apache2`)
 ![Server Application Resource Usage](images/Server_Application.png)

+**How I monitor this:**
+I use `top` to see the overall health of the server and `tail` to watch the access logs in real-time.
+This lets me see every request hitting the web server as it happens.

 ---
 [← Week 2](week2.md) | [Next: Week 4 →](week4.md)